Lyceum Gradebook: Initial Setup

 - 5% – Participation

 You should setup the structure of your Gradebook based on your syllabus.
 Essentially, you are creating an outline in your Gradebook for each category that your assignments will go into.
 We recommend that you have all activities that you would like assessed and graded already created in your Lyceum course.
 Note that this is not necessary to create your Gradebook, but it will be much easier if your activities are already categorized and being scaled appropriately.

 Following the example criteria above, let’s create the Gradebook outline using ‘Categories’ and ‘Grade items’:

 - Navigate to your Lyceum course.
-Add all of the activities you would like to be assessed and graded first or create your gradebook setup first.
+You can either Add all of the activities you would like to be assessed and graded first or create your gradebook setup first.
 In this example we will be adding all fo the activities first.